waffleio/waffle.io-takeout/doc/REPLICATED.md

 * App
 * Nginx

-If you are using EC2 we recommend the c3.2xlarge instance types.
+If you are using EC2 we recommend the m4.large instance types.

-For other setups we recommend hosts with 16 gigs of RAM and 8 CPUs.
+For other setups we recommend hosts with 8 gigs of RAM and 2 CPUs.

 ## Register a GitHub OAuth app

 Waffle Takeout talks to GitHub Enterprise and GitHub.com via OAuth.
 You will need to create an OAuth app on your GitHub Enterprise installation or GitHub.com that Waffle Takeout can connect to.

-The OAuth app registered will use the domain name pointing to your Platform host for the Homepage URL (e.g. https://waffle-io.your-domain.com).
+The OAuth app registered will use the domain name pointing to your Platform host for the Homepage URL (e.g. https://waffle.company.com).

 ## Installation

-### Creating a Security Group
+### Network Configuration

-If you're setting up your AMI for the first time you will need to create a Security Group.
-From the EC2 management console, create an entry for each port in the table below:
+To run Waffle Takeout, you will need to ensure the following ports are open:

 | Port          | Service       | Description                                                                  |
 | ------------- |:-------------:| ----------------------------------------------------------------------------:|